There's something wrong with my line

 - Luke Bryan's song "Light It Up" is about the narrator continually checking his phone for a message from his love interest after a fight.

-- Vicki Carr's "It Must Be Him" is about waiting feverishly for a call from her significant other despite his being no good for her.
+- Vicki Carr's "It Must Be Him" is about the singer waiting feverishly for a call from her significant other despite his being no good for her.

 - Jason Michael Carroll's "Hurry Home" has a man change his answering machine greeting to a plea for his runaway daughter to come back to him, so if she calls when he's not there to answer, the message will get through.